maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 Released July 2022.

 Major rewrite of the PRT and CASText systems, focus on performance and limitations of the previous systems.
+This release has changed/tightened up some question authoring causing some problems with existing questions.
+For this reason we have written dedicated [release notes](Release_notes_4_4_x.md) for v4.4.0.

 1. Release documentation under CC-BY-SA.
 2. Caching validation.